daniel-eder/PianoKeyboard/README.md

 # PianoKeyboard
-PianoKeyboard is a simple program that allows to translate MIDI signals from keyboards to text entry.
+PianoKeyboard is a simple program that allows to convert MIDI signals from keyboards to text entry.
 Any MIDI keyboard can be used with this program as a computer keyboard alternative.

 PianoKeyboard has been inspired by PianoText by Anna Feit ( http://annafeit.de/pianotext/ ).
 PianoText has a much greater feature set,